vic-ma/howtodismantle.github.io/_posts/2025-07-15-From-Factory-Floor-to-Chat-Window-Peakboard-Meets-Microsoft-Teams.md

 ![image](/assets/2025-07-15/060.png)

-The actual creation of the new channel message happens through a Building Block that is provided in the context of the data source.
-We can either post a channel message (see screenshot) or a reply.
-If we want to send a reply we need to provide the channel message ID.
+To actually send the new message, we use a Building Block that's provided in the context of the data source.
+The user can send a top-level message (as in the following screenshot), or they can send a reply.
+If they want to send a reply, they need to provide the channel message ID.

 ![image](/assets/2025-07-15/065.png)

-## result
+## Result

-In last image we can see the application in action.
-The data is qeuried from Teams.
-Then the user clicks on the replies button and the thread opens on the right side.
-We can then just compose a new reply and submit it to the backend.
+The following video shows the final product in action.
+The data source gets the messages from Teams.
+The data flows process the data source's output.
+The UI shows the chat messages.
+Then, the user clicks on the replies button and the thread opens up on the right side of the screen.
+Afterwards, the user can send a new reply, which the app forwards to Teams.

 ![image](/assets/2025-07-15/result.gif)